olegmaxus/acos-course-homeworks/README.md

 //**No licencing**//

-//In case of any questions, remarks, additions, please contact me via telegram//
+//In case of any questions, remarks, additions, please contact me via telegram: @olegmaxus//
 ## Notes on the 4th WS
 //**No licencing**//
 ## Notes on the 5th WS